aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 weight: 50
 url: /net/pdf417-and-macropdf417-barcode/
 ---
+{{% alert color="primary" %}}[Try online](https://products.aspose.app/barcode/generate).
+You can test the quality of ***Aspose.BarCode*** generation and view the results online.{{% /alert %}}

 ## Overview
-*PDF417* is a group of 2D variable-length stacked symbologies that are similar to matrix barcodes in terms of various parameters while providing the possibility of laser scanning for high-quality documents (except *Compact PDF417* that requires photo scanning). *PDF417* barcodes have data density that is lower that of matrix symbologies but several times greater compared with to basic 1D stacked barcode types. *PDF417* standards enable encoding both byte streams and Unicode symbols.
+*PDF417* is a group of 2D variable-length stacked symbologies that are similar to matrix barcodes in terms of various parameters.
+This standard supports laser scanning for high-quality documents (except *Compact PDF417* that requires photo scanning). *PDF417* barcodes have data density that is lower that of matrix symbologies but several times greater compared to basic 1D stacked barcode types. *PDF417* standards enable encoding both byte streams and Unicode symbols.
 Moreover, *PDF417* barcodes include additional information for data recovery through Reed-Solomon error correction.

 The other peculiarity of the *PDF417* barcode family is the extended format of representing metadata so that one file can be divided into several barcodes and then transmitted on a printed document indicating file date, name, checksum, and other information.
 However, metadata require additional space in a barcode image.
 The layout of *PDF417* barcodes includes rows and columns.
-General *PDF417* standards can encode up to 1,108 bytes or 1,850 alphanumeric (2,710 numerical) symbols in up to 30 columns and 90 rows while *Micro PDF417* is capable of encoding at most 150 bytes of data or 266 alphanumeric (366 numerical) characters in up to 4 columns and 44 rows.
+The basic *PDF417* standard can encode up to 1,108 bytes or 1,850 alphanumeric (2,710 numerical) symbols in up to 30 columns and 90 rows while *Micro PDF417* is capable of encoding at most 150 bytes of data or 266 alphanumeric (366 numerical) characters in up to 4 columns and 44 rows.

 |PDF417 Standard|Description|
 |---|---|